SuzSch/Pizza-Parlor/README.md

 Describe Pizza()

-Test: "It should retun a pizza object with toppings and size options."
+Test: "It should retun a pizza object with topping and size options."
+Code: suzPizza = new Pizza ("chicken", "large") Expected Output: suzPizza;
+                toppings: chicken;
+                size: large;

+Test: "It should allow for more than one pizza topping"
-Code: suzPizza = new Pizza (["chicken", "artichocke", "roasted garlic"] , "large") Expected Output: suzPizza;
+Code: suzPizza = new Pizza (["chicken, "artichoke", "garlic"], "large") Expected Output: suzPizza;
-                toppings: chicken, artichoke, roasted garlic;
+                toppings: chicken, artichoke, garlic
                 size: large;